mitdralla/events-dapp/README.md

-# 🎫 OpenTicket DApp
+# 🎫 Hydro Events DApp

-Demo running on the Rinkeby network: [OpenTicket DApp](https://monosux.github.io/open-ticket-dapp/)
+Demo running on the Rinkeby network: [Hydro Events DApp](https://rinkeby.hydroevents.io/)

 ## What is it?
 OpenTicket it is a dApp based on Ethereum Blockchain that provides an ability to create events and sell tickets for events as ERC721 tokens.